-In a decidedly more modern pursuit, she also creates culturally connected experiences for some of the biggest companies in the world as Brand Marketing/ Experiential Strategy Director at 160over90, an Endeavor company.
+In a decidedly more modern pursuit, she also creates culturally connected experiences for some of the biggest companies in the world as Sr. Director of Brand Marketing/ Experiential Strategy at 160over90, an Endeavor company.

 Previously, as an experiences asst. director at Atlas Obscura for four years, Larissa created once-in-a-lifetime experiences around the country, for groups of explorers from 4,000 to 4.
 The startup attracted a significant investment from Airbnb, largely due to the quality and curation of Atlas Obscura events, and became Airbnb Experience’s largest partnership.

 As a longtime member of New York’s DIY art scene, Larissa also helped run an arts/ music small business called The Silent Barn Arts Collective, and has played a part in numerous underground events from alleyways to waterways.